Player's Guide Index

 - Other than Status Constraints, Scenarios are written completely agnostic of the Contractors that may attend them.
 Specific Contractors cannot be required to attend.

 - Novice Scenarios should be subtle.
 You should not find yourself facing Stormtroopers or transformed into a toon on your first Game.
 Think X-Files or Fringe.
 Early Games should gradually become supernatural, as Novice characters can't be expected to handle total mind-fuck Scenarios and not realistically fall apart.
 Save your weird games for the Seasoned group.
-This does depend somewhat on the nature of the World you are playing in; what qualifies as "subtle" in a modern mostly normal planet Earth is very different than a subtle game in a high fantasy World.
+This does depend somewhat on the nature of the Setting you are playing in; what qualifies as "subtle" in a modern mostly normal planet Earth is very different than a subtle game in a high fantasy Setting.

 - Objectives, especially in Novice Scenarios, should be clear.
 If Players get frustrated because they are unable to figure a Game out, it does not make you an awesome criminal mastermind.
 Anyone can fool Novices.
 If they get frustrated and walk out on a Game, you are a poor Harbinger, and your peers will laugh at you.